commonsharp/SurvivalProject-Server/README.md

 * If you have 2 players on one team in hero mode, the game starts.

 # 29/04/2017
+* Fixed a bug where purchasing elements (white cards) through the user shop interface (F6) threw an exception.
 * Fixed a bug where removing friends threw a concurrent modification exception.
 * Fixed a bug where if a user's game crashed, a socket exception was thrown.
 * Fixed a bug where if you had finished a soccer game and started a new one, the timer wouldn't have started.